 because those are the people who make irrational decisions when car shopping.
 This leads to “springing for the tech package” or “going for the up-rated engine”, etc, which nets a lot of money.
 (I’m pretty much one of these people, so I totally get it.)

 The truth of the matter is that the younger generation doesn’t seem to like driving or aspire to drive or own a nice car at anywhere near the rate of our generation or the generation before us.
 In fact, I’d say one problem isn’t texting while driving, it’s having to drive at all while performing all these tasks we and the ‘kids these days’ do.
-There are just so many other things out there that’s more accessible and–seriously, maybe–more rewarding that the freedom and satisfaction previously associated with car ownership.
+There are just so many other things out there that are more accessible and–seriously, maybe–more rewarding that the freedom and satisfaction previously associated with car ownership.

 We will see self-driving cars sooner than you think.
 Next year?
 No, nothing fully autonomous and approved for US roadways.
 But soon.
 (OK, maybe I’m a little conservative with that prediction) And they’ll be commuters and long distance runners and carshare cars and delivery vehicles.